annadeg/jwst-msafit/README.md

-msafit provides a forward modelling and fitting tool for NIRSpec MOS data.
+msafit provides a forward modelling and fitting tool for JWST/NIRSpec MOS data.
+This software is described in de Graaff et al. (2023): https://arxiv.org/abs/2308.09742.
+If you use msafit for your research, please cite this paper.

 With msafit you can:

 * Estimate the slit losses and line spread function for a user-specified morphology in any slit, for any wavelength and filter/disperser combination.